 Industrial Communication Devices

-Just like the consumer space, industrial communication devices are getting smarter with improved functionality and the additional ability to handle more than just voice communication is broadening their role in the industrial sector.
+Just like the consumer space, industrial communication devices are getting smarter with improved functionality, and the additional ability to handle more than just voice communication is broadening their role in the industrial sector.

-What I’m also observing is the market extension of consumer devices such as smart phones and tablets starting to find a place in industrial environments.
+What I’m also observing is the market extension of consumer devices such as smartphones and tablets starting to find a place in industrial environments.
 This is causing the traditional industrial communication device players to work harder and innovate to stay ahead of the curve.

 Digital Bluetooth Communication Headsets

-The change in the capabilities of digital communication headsets and the explosion of Bluetooth as a platform on which workers connect to their devices is at the center of this transformation in the industrial sector.
+The change in the capabilities of digital communication headsets and the explosion of Bluetooth as a platform on which workers connect to their devices are at the center of this transformation in the industrial sector.